Dorothea Rhodes Lummis Moore: Personal life

 On February 17, 1896, she married Dr. Ernest Carroll Moore.
 Ernest had been a resident of Hull House during his student days in Chicago (1896–98), while Dorothea, ten years his senior, was a teacher there.
 During the period of 1898–1902, she served a Head Resident of South Park Settlement in San Francisco.

-In her vacation tours, she visited many of the Native American pueblos in New Mexico, and made a collection of arrowheads, Navajo silver and blankets, Aconia pottery, baskets and other curios of that area.
+In her vacation tours, Moore visited many of the Native American pueblos in New Mexico, and made a collection of arrowheads, Navajo silver and blankets, Aconia pottery, baskets and other curios of that area.
 In 1911, she moved from Los Angeles to New Haven, Connecticut.
 June 26, 1912, Moore and Dr. Mary F. McCrillis, a homeopathic physician of Evanston, Illinois, sailed away for two months abroad.
 In 1913, she moved from New Haven to Cambridge, Massachusetts.

 Death and legacy

 Moore was an invalid for several years before her death.
 She died March 4, 1942, in California, and was buried at Forest Lawn Memorial Park in Glendale, California.
 Her letters are held in the Dorothea Rhodes Lummis Moore Collection at the Huntington Library in San Marino, California.

+British composer Clara Ross (1858-1954) used Moore’s text for her song “An Old Sorrow.”